 Enrollment in the insurance listed above will end when you reach age 65 (the first day of the month you turn 65), even if you continue to receive LTD benefits.
 You may choose to enroll in Medicare Part B and/or Medicare Supplemental (Medigap) insurance.
 You will be eligible to continue dental and vision insurance through COBRA.

 If you meet the Retirement Eligibility requirements when LTD benefits begin, you will be considered a College Retiree when you reach age 65 (even if you continue to receive LTD benefits).
 Retirees receive basic life insurance reduced to $5,000 and are eligible for the Retiree Health Insurance Benefit.

 Should you die while receiving LTD benefits, a death benefit equal to three times your monthly disability payment will be paid to your eligible survivor.

 Employees may be eligible to convert their LTD coverage to another group LTD policy if the college’s LTD coverage ends because, for example, an employee has terminated employment, and if the employee has been insured under the college’s LTD plan for at least one year.
 Details are described in the Long Term Disability Certificate.

 How to Apply for Benefits

-Employees should contact the Benefits Office as soon as it may be reasonably determined that their disability will extend beyond 180 days.
+Employees should contact our Leave Administrator as soon as it may be reasonably determined that their disability will extend beyond 180 days.
 An application for benefits requires that information be provided by the college, the employee, and the employee’s physician(s).
 The application process can take 30-60 days and employees are encouraged to request the LTD application at the beginning of the fourth month of disability to ensure timely processing.
 Additional information about this process is available in the Benefits Office.